Quito: La Carolina

-La Carolina is a 165.5-acre (670,000 m2) park in the center of the Quito main business area, bordered by the avenues Río Amazonas, de los Shyris, Naciones Unidas, Eloy Alfaro, and de la República.
+La Carolina is a 165.5-acre (670,000 m2) park in the center of the Quito main business area, bordered by Av.
+Río Amazonas, Av. de los Shyris, Av.
+Naciones Unidas, Av.
+Eloy Alfaro, and Av. de la República.
 This park started from the expropriation of the farm La Carolina in 1939.
 The design of the park was made by the Dirección Metropolitana de Planificación Territorial (DMPT).
-Pope John Paul II headed a great mass in the park during his visit to Ecuador in 1985.
-A giant cross has been built in this place.
+At the south of the park, the Cruz del Papa (Pope's Cross) was erected on the site where Pope John Paul II headed a great mass during his visit to Ecuador in 1985.

 El Ejido

 El Ejido is the fourth-largest park of Quito (after Metropolitan, Bicentenario and La Carolina), and it divides the old part of the city from the modern one.
 This park is known for handicrafts available for sale every Saturday and Sunday, with all pricing subject to negotiation (that is, haggling).
 Local painters sell copies of paintings by Oswaldo Guayasamín, Eduardo Kingman, and Gonzalo Endara Crow.
 Otavaleños sell traditional sweaters, ponchos, carpets, and jewelry.